 Twitch is the largest online live streaming video site that’s aimed prominently at video game players.
 Since its launch in 2011, it has quickly become the newest platform for internet fame and has given birth to a whole new generation of ‘gaming celebrities’.

 The site is massively popular, registering around 15 million active daily users and an average of 1 million users on the site at any given time.
 These numbers are only set to grow too, as Twitch expands into other niche areas such as music, art, and online casino streaming plus other popular interests.

 To many, Twitch represents a world of possibility.
-It is a platform for creation, expression, and competition to flourish.
+It is a platform for creation, expression, and competition to flourish, some players even use a twitch overlay over their streams.
 However, is it all under threat?

 What is Article 13?

 Article 13 is one part of a larger European Union directive aimed at regulating copyrighted materials online.
 The full version is known as the ‘Directive on Copyright in the Digital Single Market’.

 Because the legislation is an EU directive, this means it is not immediately law.
 Rather, these directives set an aim or objective for EU countries to achieve at some later date.